apache/paimon/docs/content/concepts/specification.md

 ## Data File Index

-### Concept

-Data file index is an external index file corresponding to a certain data file.
-If the index file is too small, it will be stored directly in the manifest, otherwise in the directory of the data file.
+Define `file-index.bloom-filter.columns`, Paimon will create its corresponding index file for each file.
+If the index file is too small, it will be stored directly in the manifest, or in the directory of the data file.
 Each data file corresponds to an index file, which has a separate file definition and can contain different types of indexes with multiple columns.

-### Usage

-Different file index may be efficient in different scenario.
-For example bloom filter may speed up query in point lookup scenario.
-Using a bitmap may consume more space but can result in greater accuracy.
-Though we only realize bloom filter currently, but other types of index will be supported in the future.

-Currently, file index is only supported in append-only table.

-`Bloom Filter`:
-* `file-index.bloom-filter.columns`: specify the columns that need bloom filter index.
-* `file-index.bloom-filter.<column_name>.fpp` to config false positive probability.
-* `file-index.bloom-filter.<column_name>.items` to config the expected distinct items in one data file.

-More filter types will be supported...

-### Procedure

-If you want to add file index to existing table, without any rewrite, you can use `file_index_rewrite` procedure.
-Before we use the procedure, you should config appropriate configurations in target table.
-You can use ALTER clause to config `file-index.<filter-type>.columns` to the table.

-How to invoke: see [flink procedures]({{< ref "flink/procedures#procedures" >}})